libbitcoin/libbitcoin-system/doc/sphinx/crypto.rst

 automatically stay in sync with each other.
 Non-critical information such as address books would need to be stored and copied between wallets.

-libbitcoin implements the same compatible deterministic wallet algorithm as `Electrum <http://electrum.org/>`_.
+libwallet implements the same compatible deterministic wallet algorithm as `Electrum <http://electrum.org/>`_.
-Wallet seeds from the Bitcoin client Electrum are usable in libbitcoin.
+Wallet seeds from the Bitcoin client Electrum are usable in libwallet.
 Deterministic wallets are always initialized with a seed whether newly generated or set.
 ::